SeanMcP/seanmcp.com/src/void.md

   <style>content hr { margin-block: 3em; }</style>
 ---

+**January 16, 2025** — This is the first message send the void by a Node script.

+---

 **Jan 11, 2025** — I'm starting to rethink how I combined notes/gardens into
 articles (classic).
 I think I only did that because of how my site was architected in Astro.
 Now that I'm moving back to Eleventy, I don't see a good